» Nursing Assistant Program Home «

 Course Descriptions and Outlines:

 This course introduces the concepts of basic needs and basic nursing skills in the long term care environment.
 Skills are taught in a simulated laboratory setting utilizing demonstration of skills and guided practice.
 Performance mastery of skills is emphasized.
 The student must successfully complete the theory portion of this class to participate in the clinical component.
 This course meets the Federal OBRA law and Minnesota Department of Health requirements for educating the Nursing Assistant.
 Upon completion of this class, the student will be eligible to complete the State Nursing Assistant Registry.
 This course is a Technology, Practical Nursing, and Associate Degree Nursing.
 (Prerequisites: Qualified for college level reading or concurrent enrollment in READ 0900).
-(3 C/1 lect, 2 lab).
+(4 C/2 lect, 1 lab, 1 clinical).

 This course will give the student who has completed a 80-hour Nursing Assistant program the knowledge and skills necessary for employment in a hospital or other acute care setting.
 The student will be provided with classroom and laboratory experience which will aid in preparation to care for the acutely or chronically ill patient.
 Actual experience in the hospital setting will be provided during clinical.
 (Prerequisites: NA 1500 or equivalent, completion of or concurrent enrollment in BTEC 1610, ENGL 1117, PSYC 1611).
 (2 C).